rashadg1030/game-of-life/README.md

 ## How to Play

-Use `Spacebar` to play or pause the simulation.
+Use `Tab` to play or pause the simulation.

 When the simulation is paused, you can edit the grid.